erikknorren/nuxt3-starter/README.md

   The ssr property is used to enable or disable server side rendering. https://v3.nuxtjs.org/guide/concepts/rendering/
   <h6 id="vite">- Vite</h6>
-  The vite property is used to configure vite, which is the build tool used by nuxt3. https://vitejs.dev/guide/why.html
+  The vite property is used to configure vite, which is the build tool used by Nuxt 3. https://vitejs.dev/guide/why.html
   <h6 id="runtimeconfig">- Runtime config</h6>
   The runtimeConfig property is used to configure environment variables that we want to expose to the client (public).